-Active, Army Reserve, National Guard soldiers, retired soldiers, Department of the Army civilian personnel, and family members have the right to submit complaints or seek the assistance of an Inspector General (IG).
-United States Code and Army regulations strictly prohibit any type of disciplinary or other adverse action against an individual for submitting a lawful complaint or cooperating with an Inspector General (IG).
+Active-duty, Army Reserve, Army National Guard soldiers, retired soldiers, Department of the Army civilian personnel, and family members have the right to submit complaints or seek the assistance of an Inspector General (IG).
+United States Code and Army regulations strictly prohibit any type of disciplinary or other adverse action against an individual for submitting a lawful complaint or cooperating with an IG.

-In accordance with Army Regulation 20-1, Inspector General Activities and Procedures, the IG action process is used to address all matters of concern presented or referred to the IG for action.
+In accordance with Army Regulation 20-1, Inspector General Activities and Procedures, IGs use the seven-step Inspector General Action Process (IGAP) to address all matters presented or referred to the IG for action.
 A complaint, allegation, or request for assistance may be submitted directly to any Army IG concerning matters of Army interest.
 Submitting a complaint, however, does not stop or prohibit any ongoing personnel actions.
-By policy, IGs do not circumvent the chain of command or intervene in grievances if applicable redress procedures are established and available.
+By policy, IGs do not circumvent the chain of command or intervene in grievances if applicable redress procedures are available.

 Individuals frequently seek relief from adverse legal and administrative action for which a specific means of redress or remedy is otherwise provided by law or regulation.
 In such cases, Army IGs will not intervene until the individual has first attempted to resolve the matter by the means provided by law or regulation, but an IG may provide teaching and training for the individual on the appropriate redress procedures.
-Additionally, IGs do not normally conduct duplicate or redundant investigations, or intervene in matters where an appropriate resolution action is ongoing but incomplete.
-If, after using and exhausting the appropriate redress procedures, an individual still desires IG assistance, then an IG will examine the procedures and actions accomplished to ensure that the individual was afforded due process and that his rights were protected as intended by law and regulation.
+Additionally, IGs do not normally conduct duplicate or redundant investigations or intervene in matters where an appropriate resolution action is ongoing but incomplete.
+If, after using and exhausting the appropriate redress procedures, an individual still desires IG assistance, then an IG will examine the procedures and actions accomplished to ensure the individual was afforded due process and that the individual's rights were protected as intended by law and regulation.